Satallax CASC-23 Trophy

 Satallax Logo

 Satallax is an automated theorem prover for higher-order logic.
 The particular form of higher-order logic supported by Satallax is Church's simple type theory with extensionality and choice operators.
 The SAT solver MiniSat is responsible for much of the search for a proof.
 Satallax generates propositional clauses corresponding to rules of a complete tableau calculus and calls MiniSat periodically to test satisfiability of these clauses.
-Satallax is implemented in Steel Bank Common Lisp.
+Satallax is implemented in Objective Caml.
 You can run Satallax online at the System On TPTP website.

 News